jzzheng22/hlp21-project-group-3/doc/symbol.md

 `HighlightPorts of CommonTypes.ComponentId list`
  - Highlights all ports of symbols in list.

-*Optional messages implemented in JEMerrick's Symbol* The below messages can also be sent to JEMerrick's version of Symbol:

 `Rotate of sId : CommonTypes.ComponentId * rot : int`
  - Rotates a single symbol clockwise by `rot` degrees.